TimeTrax: Acquisition by Time Trax

 Acquired by Time Trax Technologies Corporation (a Delaware Corporation) in September 2004, the company expanded the product offering to include hardware that functioned with the XM Direct radio, as well as the Sirius Connect radio.
 They also included functionality to operate with the XM Online streaming audio system.
 The company registered numerous patents, although there has been much debate about the validity of the patent of their system, due to its simplicity.
 At the 2006 CES (Consumer Electronics Show), Time Trax announced and demonstrated a new product, TraxCatcher.
 Traxcatcher resembled a 'clock radio' and had a dock and portable MP3 player.
 It functioned much like the satellite radio product, but for use with FM radio and had a 'line in'.
 This demonstrated more depth to the company's claims about their technology because FM radio does not provide the data stream with song name and artist (which provides the timing for 'cuts').
 According to the media that got to use the product, it seemed to function as the company claimed (today, despite a commitment from the company, it appears that the product has not been made available for sale).

-While receiving extensive press and media attention for the very visible consumer software and hardware products, the company also developed an OEM business as well as an international partnership which included the sharing of technologies with a company in Sweden called PopCatcher.
+While receiving press and media attention for the consumer software and hardware products, the company also developed an OEM business as well as an international partnership which included the sharing of technologies with a company in Sweden called PopCatcher.

 After stories featuring MacLean and TimeTrax appeared in the New York Times, USA Today, and in syndicated AP articles, TimeTrax became the de facto standard in time shifting of satellite radio.
 Time Trax's Elliott Frutkin was a very visible critic of the entertainment industry and provoked the RIAA with press release titles such as "Will Time Trax Product Launch Rattle the RIAA, Again?"
 Time Trax was also involved in the Grokster Supreme Court case, insofar as they filed an 'amicus curiae' brief.